$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC: Introduction

-In contrast to the neural process, we employ a two step approach: first, we encode the prior using a VAE; second we combine the learnt decoder network with a likelihood in a fully Bayesian modeling framework, and use MCMC to fit our model.
-We believe our framework’s novel decoupling of the prior and the inference is critically important for many complex scenarios.
-Our novel formulation enables exchangeability and consistency without the problematic aggregation step of the neural process; MCMC inference (which we demonstrate to be incredibly efficient in practice) helps us accurately characterize the posterior distribution.
-Taken together, our work is an important advance in the field of Bayesian deep learning, providing a practical framework combining the expressive capability of deep neural networks to encode stochastic processes with the effectiveness of MCMC-based inference to fit to data while fully characterizing uncertainty.
+We employ a two step approach: first, we encode the prior using our novel architecture; second we use the learnt basis and decoder network---a new stochastic process in its own right---as a prior, combining it with a likelihood in a fully Bayesian modeling framework, and use MCMC to fit our model and infer the posterior.
+We believe our framework's novel decoupling into two stages is critically important for many complex scenarios, because we do not need to compromise in terms of either the expressiveness of deep learning or accurately characterizing the posterior using fully Bayesian inference.

+We thus avoid some of the drawbacks of other Bayesian deep learning approaches which rely solely on variational inference, and the drawbacks of standard MCMC methods for stochastic processes which are inefficient and suffer from poor convergence.

+Taken together, our work is an important advance in the field of Bayesian deep learning, providing a practical framework combining the expressive capability of deep neural networks to encode stochastic processes with the effectiveness of fully Bayesian and highly efficient gradient-based MCMC inference to fit to data while fully characterizing uncertainty.